Record content from DVI or VGA with Windows Media Encoder

 How To Video – How to Stream and Record using Windows Media Encoder with Epiphan Frame Grabber

 The following video will show you how to configure Windows Media Encoder to capture, stream and record using a DVI2USB 3.0 Frame Grabber.
-The procedure will also work with VGA2USB, DVI2PCIe and VGA2Ethernet frame grabber capture devices.
+The procedure also works for VGA2USB, DVI2PCIe and DVI2PCIe Duo video grabber capture devices.